Frank Moraes: Career

 Returning to India in 1934, he practiced as a barrister for a few months, and in 1936 joined The Times of India as a journalist, was promoted to junior assistant editor in 1938, and worked in Burma and China as the war correspondent for The Times between 1942 and 1945.

 Between 1946 and 1949, Moraes was based in Ceylon (now Sri Lanka) as editor of The Times Ceylon and The Morning Standard.
 He worked as the India correspondent of several British newspapers, and in 1950 became The Times of India's first "Indian editor", amidst a changing post-colonial situation.

 On returning from Ceylon in 1949, Frank Moraes was named editor of The National Standard, a Goenka-owned Indian newspaper that later morphed into The Indian Express.
 According to another journalist of Goan origin, Victor Rangel-Ribeiro, "[A]t that time I was on the news copy desk as well as being the music critic, and remember him as an individual who kept himself aloof, quite unlike other editors I have worked with.
 Six days a week he wrote the main editorial and a column he signed as 'Atticus'".
 Moraes left within months to be the editor at the Times of India.

 Ribeiro recalls that in January 1953, while at Calcutta on the job of Sunday editor at their soon-to-be-started edition in that city in eastern India, Moraes visited the edition.
 He recalls, "Well after midnight I was down in the pressroom okaying pages as they were being "made up" on the 'stone'---those were the days of metal type and printers' ink—and in rolled Frank Moraes at the head of his cohort, and he had just a one-line mantra for me: "Let's get the paper out!
 Let's get the paper out!"
 Having said that, he kept out of our way.
 Others in the group, however, were more obtrusive, and soon we had to hustle them back upstairs.".

 In 1957, The Indian Express (formerly the Morning Standard) named him as the editor-in-chief of this Goenka-run newspaper.
 Becoming one of India's best-known journalists his columns appeared regularly on Sundays and Mondays in the Indian Express, while another column signed as "Ariel" made its mark in the Sunday Standard.
 He did some radio broadcasts.
-In 1961 he was appointed Sheriff in Bombay.
+In 1961 he was appointed Sheriff of Bombay.

 Retirement and death

 Frank Moraes retired from The Indian Express in 1972, moved to London as its representative the next year, and died in 1974.
-His last days were spent in the company of Marilyn Rita Silverstone with whom he had been in a live-in relationship for more than a decade.
+His last days were spent in the company of Marilyn Rita Silverstone with whom he had been in a relationship for more than a decade.